Stagecoach Gold route 1

 Stagecoach Gold route 1 is a bus route in southern England that links Camberley and Frimley in Surrey and Farnborough and Aldershot in Hampshire.
-The service is run by Stagecoach in Hants & Surrey.
+The service is run by Stagecoach South.

 History

-The first bus journeys between Aldershot and Farnborough were established by the Aldershot & Farnborough Motor Omnibus Company (A&FMOC) in 1906, which ran half-hourly services through the military camp.
-In 1912, the A&FMOCL was purchased by the British Automobile Traction Company Limited and the company became the Aldershot & District Traction Company (nicknamed Tracco).
+The first bus journeys between Aldershot and Farnborough were established by the Aldershot & Farnborough Motor Omnibus Company Limited (A&FMOCL) in 1906, which ran half-hourly services through the military camp, following the closure of a short-lived tramway.
+Five journeys on this route were extended to Camberley via Frimley and Yorktown on 19 June 1913.

+In 1912, the A&FMOCL was purchased by the British Automobile Traction Company, and hereon the company became the Aldershot & District Traction Company (nicknamed Tracco).